SPARRING

 Download Full Rules

-For a complete and detailed breakdown of the kumite rules, download the official USA Karate Rules document here:
+For a complete and detailed breakdown of Kumite rules, download the official USA Karate Rules document here:

 Download USA Karate Rules PDF.